jkeefe/alexa-pi/README.md

 ### Notes

-- I didn't need to do to `apt-get intall git` ... as it was already loaded.
+- I didn't need to do to `apt-get install git` ... as it was already loaded.

 - You can't do the setup over SSH (unless you VPN into the desktop).
 So I did it from the terminal on the Pi itself, with a keyboard and monitor plugged in.
 That's because you actually need to hit the pi with its own browser to get the access key.